GustavoRiegert/Fichamentos/Fichamentos/Investigating_Code_Generation_Performance_of_ChatGPT_with_Crowdsourcing_Social_Data.md

 - "_Fear is the dominant emotion associated with ChatGPT’s code generation, overshadowing emotions of happiness, anger, surprise, and sadness._"
 - "_We have built a real-world programming dataset containing the ChatGPT prompt and the associated generated Python code._"
 - "_Flake8 identifies the error codes for each file, along with the position and description of the error._"
-- "_There have been instances where ChatGPT was instructed to compose a Python function for predicting someone’s seniority or assessing their competence as a scientist based on race and gender, leading to concerns about bias._"
+- "_However, there have been instances where ChatGPT was instructed to compose a Python function for predicting someone’s seniority or assessing their competence as a scientist._"